connorturlan/web-server-py/readme.md

     -   Allow toggling and configuring CORS within the `WebModule` or `HTTPController`.
 -   Add `optparse` for file server.
 -   Add unittest to WebServer for testing.
--   investigate tidying PATCH method in FileServer.
+-   Investigate tidying PATCH method in FileServer.
+-   Add authentication for the user, maybe oauth2.

+## Related Projects

+-   [React File Server](https://github.com/connorturlan/file-server-react) - A File Server front-end build to work with the provided File Server.

 ## License